Skip to content

 The Intake24 databases are:

-• System database: intake24_system, user intake24, no password.
+• System database: intake24_system, user intake24, password intake24.

-• Foods database: intake24_foods, user intake24, no password.
+• Foods database: intake24_foods, user intake24, password intake24.

 Importing foods and system databases